The American Pillar Thuja Arborvitae

 just 5 years after planting the original 4 foot tall trees.

-As patent developer of the new American Pillar arborvitae, the late John Houser (1924-2011) was not exactly a specialist.
-He was propagator, nurseryman/grower, installer, and promoter of the "American Pillar" arborvitae.
+As patent developer of the new American Pillar Arborvitae, the late John Houser was a propagator, nurseryman/grower, installer, and promoter of the "American Pillar" Arborvitae.
 This is a new cultivator with the unique ability to rapidly grow very tall and dense, while remaining very narrow.
 The American Pillar fills a real need with homeowners, residential and industrial builders.
 We know of no other plant that has the ability to grow so tall, dense and rapid, while maintaining its very narrow stance.
-In an era of larger houses on smaller lots, this evergreen, will, in a short time, achieve privacy for back yards, swimming pools, and yes, even second story decks!
+In an era of larger houses on smaller lots, this evergreen will, in a short time, achieve privacy for back yards, swimming pools, and yes, even second story decks!

 Some Facts on the American Pillar